 Shareholders will be relying on the good faith, experience and judgment of our management and advisors in supervising and providing for the effective management of the business and our operations and in selecting and developing new investment and expansion opportunities.
-We may need to recruit additional qualified employees, contractors and service providers to supplement existing management and personnel, the timely availability of which cannot be assured, particularly in the current labor markets in which we recruit our employees and the somewhat remote locations for which employees are needed.
+We may need to recruit additional qualified employees, contractors and service providers to supplement existing management and personnel, the timely availability of which cannot be assured in our industry, many aspects of which are highly specialized.
+This is particularly true in the current labor markets in which we recruit our employees and the remote locations for which employees are needed.
 As well, the skilled professionals with expertise in engineering and process aspects of in situ recovery, radiation safety and other facets of our business are currently in high demand, as there are relatively few such professionals with both expertise and experience.
-We will need to hire additional employees as we develop the Shirley Basin Project.
+We will need to hire additional employees if and as we ramp up at Lost Creek and as we develop the Shirley Basin Project.
 We will continue to be dependent on a relatively small number of key persons, including key contractors, the loss of any one or several of whom could have an adverse effect on our business and operations.
 We do not hold key man insurance in respect of any of our executive officers.